Student and College Financial Services

 Dining plan options may be changed only by written request filed at the ASC Office in Neubig Hall prior to the close of business on the Friday of the first full week of classes.

 The New York State Sales Tax Code governs the terms for tax-exempt dining plan refunds.
 The code stipulates that qualified refunds for tax-exempt plans will be based on time criteria and not plan utilization (see College Handbook).
 ASC will grant prorated refunds for nondisciplinary withdrawals, limited to the first 10 weeks of the semester.
 No refunds will be granted for disciplinary withdrawals.
 Exceptions and special situations will be evaluated on a case by case basis by the ASC executive director.
 All eligible refunds will be reduced by a rate that fairly represents noncontrollable business overhead expenses.
 Refunds for the declining balance portion of the meal plan are prorated for the time remaining in the current dining schedule; the refund will reflect the prorated balance or the actual balance, whichever is lower.

-Refunds are coordinated with SUNY Cortland Student and College Financial Services.
+Refunds are coordinated with the SUNY Cortland Student Accounts Office.
 The dining plan refund will be applied to any balance or debt owed to the College or ASC.

 Refund/Repayment of Financial Aid Funds